Public list of decisions June 27, 2023

 Jeroen Wesselink, secretary

-1. Internal (not public) decision list and public decision list dated June 20, 2023 - Suzanne Otters-Bruijnen
+1. Internal (non-public) list of decisions and public list of decisions dated June 20, 2023 - Suzanne Otters-Bruijnen

 The college adopts the decision lists.

-2. Decision on objection to environmental permit felling - Jan Boersma
+2. Decision on objection to environmental permit for tree felling - Jan Boersma

-On February 8, 2023, the college decides to grant an environmental permit to cut down trees at the address Lamalaan in Son en Breugel.
-On March 20, 2023, the college receives a notice of objection from the objector against the above decision.
-The appeals committee advises to declare the objection well-founded and to revoke the contested decision on the understanding that the environmental permit for felling will still be refused.
+On February 8, 2023, the council decides to grant an environmental permit for the felling of trees at Lamalaan in Son en Breugel.
+On March 20, 2023, the council receives an objection from the objector against the above decision.
+The appeals committee recommends that the objection be upheld and the contested decision be revoked, on the understanding that the environmental permit for felling will still be refused.
 The request for reimbursement of legal costs may be granted.

 College Decision:

-- Revoke the contested decision by still refusing the environmental permit for felling the eight spruces;
+2. revoke the contested decision by refusing the environmental permit for the felling of the eight spruce trees;

-- Grant the request for reimbursement of procedural costs;
+4. grant the request for reimbursement of legal costs;

-3. Updating financial regulation and control regulation - Jan Boersma
+3. Update of financial regulations and control regulations - Jan Boersma

-The financial regulation and the audit regulation based on articles 212 and 213 of the Municipal Law need to be updated.
-This is particularly necessary due to the shift of lawfulness accountability from the auditor to the municipal executive.
-After discussion in the audit committee, both ordinances will be updated.
+The financial regulation and the control regulation based on Articles 212 and 213 of the Municipalities Act need to be updated.
+This is particularly necessary due to the shift in accountability for compliance from the auditor to the mayor and aldermen.
+Following discussion in the audit committee, both regulations will be amended.
 For further explanation, please refer to the council proposal.

-- with the updated financial regulation and decides to forward it to the City Council;
+• with the updated financial regulation and decides to forward it to the municipal council;

-- with the updated audit regulation and decides to forward it to the City Council.
+• with the updated control regulation and decides to forward it to the municipal council.

-4. Mandate, power of attorney and authorization decision IZA cooperation region Eindhoven 2023-2026 - Steven Grevink
+4. Mandate, power of attorney, and authorization resolution IZA Eindhoven cooperation region 2023-2026 - Steven Grevink

-Effective January 1, 2023, the Integral Health Care Agreement (IZA) took effect.
-This agreement aims to make and keep Health qualitative, accessible and affordable in the future.
-The IZA states that one central municipality per cooperation region will receive a mandate from the regional municipalities to implement the agreements with the other parties.
-By signing the mandate, power of attorney and authorization decree, the municipality of Son en Breugel places these tasks with the municipality of Eindhoven for the period 2023-2026.
+The Integral Care Agreement (IZA) came into effect on January 1, 2023.
+The aim of this agreement is to ensure that Health remains high-quality, accessible, and affordable Health the future.
+The IZA stipulates that one central municipality per cooperation region will be mandated by the regional municipalities to implement the agreements with the other parties.
+By signing the mandate, power of attorney, and authorization decision, the municipality of Son en Breugel has assigned these tasks to the municipality of Eindhoven for the period 2023-2026.

 College Decision:

-- Grant mandate, power of attorney and authorization to the College of Mayor and Aldermen and the Mayor of the Municipality of Eindhoven, as included in the mandate, power of attorney and authorization decree IZA Municipality of Eindhoven 2023 to 2026;
+• to grant a mandate, power of attorney, and authorization to the Municipal Executive and the mayor of the municipality of Eindhoven, as included in the mandate, power of attorney, and authorization decision IZA municipality of Eindhoven 2023 to 2026;

-- Request the Mayor to grant mandate and power of attorney to the College and Mayor of Eindhoven Municipality by signing the Mandate, Power of Attorney and Authorization Decree IZA Municipality of Eindhoven 2023-2026.
+• to request the mayor to grant a mandate and power of attorney to the municipal executive and the mayor of the municipality of Eindhoven by signing the mandate, power of attorney, and authorization resolution IZA municipality of Eindhoven 2023-2026.

 5. Decision on complaint - Steven Grevink

-On August 17, 2022 and March 23, 2023, two complaints were received against conduct of employees of the Municipality of Son en Breugel regarding the handling of a file.
-The complaint was handled according to the 2009 Complaints Procedure.
-It follows from the report of findings that mistakes were made and that there was miscommunication.
-The complaint can therefore be declared partially founded.
-For the remainder, the complaint is unfounded.
+On August 17, 2022, and March 23, 2023, two complaints were received against the conduct of employees of the municipality of Son en Breugel with regard to the handling of a file.
+The complaint was handled in accordance with the 2009 Complaints Procedure.
+The report of findings shows that mistakes were made and that there was miscommunication.
+The complaint can therefore be declared partially justified.
+The remainder of the complaint is unfounded.

-The college decides to declare the complaint directed against conduct of employees of the municipality of Son en Breugel partially founded.
+The board decides to declare the complaint against the conduct of employees of the municipality of Son en Breugel partially justified.

-6. Decision Woo request - Jelle de Jong
+6. Decision on Woo request - Jelle de Jong

-On June 5, 2023, the college receives a request under the Open Government Act (Woo) from the applicant.
-Information is requested regarding integrity violations, within the period January 1, 2020 to December 31, 2022, at or under the municipality of Son en Breugel.
-Copies of each case are requested.
-No documents have emerged that fall within the scope of the Woo request.
+On June 5, 2023, the council receives a request from the applicant under the Open Government Act (Woo).
+The request is for information relating to integrity violations within the period from January 1, 2020, to December 31, 2022, at or under the municipality of Son en Breugel.
+A number of details are requested for each case.
+No documents have been found that fall within the scope of the Woo request.

 College Decision:

-- Issue a decision on the applicant's Woo request dated June 5, 2023;
+• to make a decision on the Woo request submitted by the applicant on June 5, 2023;

-- not to disclose information in response to the Woo request.
+• not to disclose any information in response to the Woo request.

-7. Answering written questions CDA group Good Landlord Act - Jelle de Jong
+7. Response to written questions from the CDA parliamentary party Good Landlord Act - Jelle de Jong

-Written questions were submitted on behalf of the CDA Group on May 24 regarding the Good Landlord Act.
+On behalf of the CDA parliamentary party, written questions were submitted on May 24 regarding the Good Landlord Act.

-- Is our municipality aware of abuses in the local rental market, and if so how common and/or how widespread are these abuses?
+1. Is our municipality aware of abuses in the local rental market and, if so, how often do they occur and/or how serious are they?

-- there are 3 tools for municipalities.
-Can you indicate whether we can deploy all three as early as next July 1 and if not when we will be ready to do so?
+2. There are three instruments for municipalities.
+Can you indicate whether we will be able to use all three of them on July 1, and if not, when we will be ready to do so?

-- Rental permit regular and migrant workers (optional)
+• Regular rental permit and migrant workers (optional)

-Your college is proposed to adopt the (draft) response.
+It is proposed that your council adopt the (draft) response.

-The College decides to adopt the (draft) answers to the incoming written questions of the CDA Group on the Good Landlord Act.
+The council decides to adopt the (draft) response to the written questions received from the CDA political party regarding the Good Landlord Act.

-The May Circular was published on May 31, 2023, and the financial implications are detailed in this memo.
-Due to errors in the national calculations and additional research work, it took longer than anticipated to present a complete picture in the short term.
-As a result, this memo on the May circular letter is later than usual.
-With this memo we inform the council about the financial consequences and how they will be processed in the multi-year budget 2024-2027.
-The consequences for 2023 will be included in the second administrative report 2023.
+The May circular was published on May 31, 2023, and the financial consequences are detailed in this memo.
+Due to errors in the national calculations and additional research, it took longer than expected to paint a complete picture in the short term.
+As a result, this memo on the May circular is later than usual.
+With this memo, we are informing the council about the financial consequences and how they will be incorporated into the 2024-2027 multi-year budget.
+The consequences for 2023 will be included in the second management report for 2023.

-The college takes note of the memo May Circular 2023 and agrees to offer this memo to the council as an appendix to the 2024-2027 framework memo.
+The council takes note of the May circular 2023 memo and agrees to submit this memo to the council as an appendix to the 2024-2027 framework memorandum.

-9. New indexing methodology 10vdJ - Steven Grevink
+9. New indexing method 10vdJ - Steven Grevink

-As part of the Youth Reform Agenda, national contract standards have been developed to reduce the administrative burden.
-One of these aspects concerns indexing.
-The proposal is to use the indexation in the national contract standards for the Youth Care contracts within A 10 for Youth.
-With this we follow the developments of the Youth Reform Agenda and offer a clear and uniform indexation to the youth aid providers.
-For 2024, the indexation rate is set at 6.43%.
+As part of the Youth Reform Agenda, national contract standards have been developed to reduce administrative burdens.
+One of these aspects concerns indexation.
+The proposal is to apply the indexation in the national contract standards to the Youth Assistance contracts within A 10 for Youth.
+In doing so, we are following the developments of the Youth Reform Agenda and offering clear and uniform indexation to youth assistance providers.
+For 2024, the indexation percentage has been set at 6.43%.

 College Decision:

-- Adjust the indexing provision within A 10 for Youth in accordance with national contract standards effective 1-1-2024 and adjust the indexing provision in the agreement accordingly;
+1. to amend the indexation provision within A 10 for Youth in accordance with the national contract standards with effect from January 1, 2024, and to amend the indexation provision in the agreement accordingly;

-- not make interim adjustments in the future due to amended collective bargaining agreement provisions, as these are reflected in subsequent annual OVA indexation which is an important basis for indexation;
+2. not to implement any interim adjustments in the future due to changes in collective labor agreement provisions, as these are reflected in subsequent annual OVA indexation, which forms an important basis for indexation;

-10. Pilot indication-free day care Archipel - Steven Grevink
+10. Pilot project for non-indicative daytime activities Archipel - Steven Grevink

-The Archipel foundation has developed a plan for offering indication-free day care for the elderly in the Dommelhuis in the form of a general facility.
-For the coming period of 1 year a subsidy will be made available for this pilot.
-Within this period, the pilot will be evaluated and decisions on the continuation will be made.
+The Archipel Foundation has developed a plan to offer day care for elderly people at the Dommelhuis in the form of a general facility, without the need for a referral.
+A subsidy will be made available for this pilot project for the coming year.
+During this period, the pilot will be evaluated and a decision will be made about its continuation.

-- evaluate the pilot in the 1st quarter in 2024.
+• to evaluate the pilot in the first quarter of 2024.